piotrpolak/pepiscms/README.md

 core components and Behat for smoke tests).
 Due to the minimal footprint and literally no overhead of the framework, project built on top of PepisCMS are really fast.

-As PepisCMS 1.0.0 the support for composer dependency management has been implemented.
+As PepisCMS 1.0.0 the support for [Composer dependency management](https://getcomposer.org/) has been implemented.
 Additionally some of the code has been rewritten in the PSR style and benefits from PSR class autoloading.
 Version 1.0.0 plays well both with PHP5 and PHP7.